gmangiante/runway/README.md

 - Expansion of input formats - as noted above, only CSV is currently supported for data ingestion.
 - Expansion of data exploration/visualization beyond the basics noted here.
 - Expansion of the number and type of machine learning models supported.
+- Streaming data - at this time, only static datasets are supported; however, I would like to explore using streaming data services such as [ably](https://ably.com/) in the future for modeling.
+- Predictions - at this point, only training and evaluation models is supported; an area to explore would be how to best facilitate both model owners and casual browsers using these models for actual predictions.

 **CREDITS**